Show summary Hide summary

 - ✍️ Don’t neglect documents in Latin or old Italian

-- 📚 Consult local libraries for manuscripts about local nobility
+- 📚 Consult local libraries for manuscripts on local nobility

 Well, in 2025, the name Mastaglia remains very rare, even in Italy.
-You won’t often find it in lists of the most common last names.
-However, interest in this surname is growing among genealogy and family history enthusiasts.
+You won’t find it often in the rankings of the most carried last names.
+However, interest in this last name is growing among genealogy and family history enthusiasts.

 Why?
-Because over time, searching for roots, people want to rediscover these old families whose trace has not disappeared but is well hidden.
-The name Mastaglia, discreet, is experiencing a resurgence of attention, a real return to light, almost like a rediscovery.
+Because over time, seeking roots, people want to rediscover these old families whose traces have not disappeared but are well hidden.
+The name Mastaglia, discreet, is experiencing a resurgence, a real comeback into the spotlight, almost like a rediscovery.